 o How to Budget for Study Abroad (GoOverseas.com)

 o A 6-step plan for seeing the world on a student's budget (StudyAbroad.com)

 UC Davis Study Abroad Awards

-Thanks to the generosity of our donors, UC Davis is able to offer financial awards to selected UC Davis student participants in UC Davis Summer Abroad, Summer Abroad Internship, Quarter Abroad, and Virtual Summer Internship programs.
-This year was are pleased to announce that $195,000 is available for 2022!
+Thanks to the generosity of our donors, UC Davis is able to offer financial awards to selected UC Davis student participants in UC Davis Summer Abroad, Summer Abroad Internships, and Quarter Abroad programs.

 Learn more about our UC Davis Study Abroad Awards.

 UC Davis International Relations (IR) Study Abroad Scholarship

 Undergraduates majoring in International Relations